 Closed-Circuit Television (CCTV) Privacy Notice

-Information last updated: 3 April 2024
+Information last updated: 13 November 2024

 Who we are

-Birmingham Childrens Trust is the Data Controller for the purposes of Closed-Circuit television (CCTV) processing, the Trust collects, uses and is responsible for certain personal data about you.
+Birmingham Children's Trust is the Data Controller for the purposes of Closed-Circuit television (CCTV) processing, the Trust collects, uses and is responsible for certain personal data about you.
 When we do so, we are regulated under the United Kingdom General Data Protection Regulation (UK GDPR) and the Human Rights Act.

 Information we collect